neurospeech/atoms-mvc.net/README.md

 3. Trying to write base classes to extract common functionalities found in problem defition #2.
 4. Finally repeating business logic in each of methods as well.

 Goal
 ----
-Our goal was to reduce number of methods, write one and only one simple business logic per entity and create a database "Firewall".
+Our goal was to reduce number of methods, write one and only one simple business logic per entity and create a database "Firewall" referred as "SecurityContext" which allows specifiying access rules in the form of LINQ and you can also load them dynamically from database.

 Database Firewall?
 ------------------